hilarykhc/KadoLinguo/README.md

 1. Highlighted words/sentences

-- Each story includes highlighted vocabulary words/sentences where users an click and navigate to flashcard page.
+- Each story includes highlighted vocabulary words/sentences where users can click and navigate to flashcard page.

 2. Flashcard Creation